I'm an awesome little person.

 You can stop reading now.
 Really, that's all there is to it: I'm a person, quite a little one, and pretty darn awesome.

 Want to know more huh?
 Well, I was born and raised in Mexico City, Mexico Country.
 Prior to the San Francisco Bay I spent 6 years in Philadelphia, studying in a college called UPenn (affectionately known as not Penn State).
 Since true learning happens outside the classroom, I wisely skipped class to befriend the squirrels.

 Although I no longer roll out of bed at 7am for yoga, I still sweat a mean work out in my living room.
 On weekends when I'm not brunched out, I grab my chalk bag and go rock climbing.
 I've taught myself to play the drums through many years of Rockband.
 We recently bought the Catan Seafarers expansion pack in hopes that board game night becomes a regular occurrence.

 Usually I can be found curled up on the couch with my statistically significant other and our stuffed animals (the landlord still won't let us have a puppy) addictively watching some amazing TV series that got canceled during the writer's strike.
 I can't juggle, dribble, or sing, eliminating a few career choices for me.
 I feel most at home at a beach or near a body of water.
 And I always strive to color-coordinate my wardrobe.

 I believe that almost-anything can be interesting, if you look hard enough.

-If you're still interested in getting in touch, it's best to email me.
+If you're still intrigued and want to get in touch, it's best to email me.